br3ndonland/cite/cite.md

 ### CSL

-My personal citation style is available in [this public GitHub Gist](https://gist.github.com/br3ndonland/166dd2f566c50ba050924061df066731).
+My personal citation style is available in [this GitHub repo](./br3ndonland.csl).
 This citation style combines aspects of the Nature and BioMed Central (BMC) styles.
 The style is concise yet informative, light on punctuation and formatting, and designed for electronic viewing.
 DOI HTTPS hyperlinks are provided.
 I would prefer to hyperlink the article title instead of providing a bare URL, but CSL/XML don't allow for hyperlinking.
 Journal volume and page numbers are no longer relevant and have been removed.
 In addition to the style specifications, I use sentence case for article titles and title case for journal titles.

 You can download the style and import it into Zotero in File -> Preferences -> Cite, then click + and find the downloaded file.